 Besides the obvious sturdiness, there are a bunch of features that, overall, make this the best longboard for big guys:

 - Remember when we talked about hybrid board materials?
 Well, Loaded is the king of the heap and uses two different materials in this board!
-The Tesseract has a dual bamboo core with a layer of fiberglass on each side to boost stiffness while keeping weight down.
+The Tan Tien has a dual bamboo core with a layer of fiberglass on each side to boost stiffness while keeping weight down.

 - The wide W-concave deck shape will keep your feet firmly planted no matter how aggressive you think you can get.